damonitor/damo/USAGE.md

 For region information customization, a special keyword called `<box>` is provided.
 It represents each region's access pattern with its shape and color.
-By default it represents each region's relative age, access rate (`nr_accesses`), and size with its length, color, and height, respectively.
+By default it represents each region's relative age, [access rate](#access-rate), and size with its length, color, and height, respectively.
 That is, `damo show --format_region "<box>"` shows visualization of the access pattern, by showing location of each region in Y-axis, the hotness with color of each box, and how long the hotness has continued in X-axis.
 Showing only